Harp Mountain is known as the easiest 5,000-foot peak in the Chugach Mountains, but the steep ascent makes it a challenging climb.

 A Steep Climb

 The trail up Harp Mountain isn’t technical but the climb is steep.
-In just under three miles, you will climb 2,593 feet to reach the summit.
+In just under 1.7 miles, you will climb 2,593 feet to reach the summit.
 The trail up consists of a lot of loose rock and shale.
 It’s a good idea to bring some hiking poles with you.

 The best part about hiking any ridgeline is that it’s all open and you will get awesome views almost immediately.
 The trail is pretty clear as you climb the ridge.